Talentum-id/formyfi/README.md

    )'
    ```

-   To ensure the front-end works with the canisters, run:
+   To ensure the front-end works with updated canisters, run:

    ```bash
    dfx generate